- Reviews: 2509

-When I was in Speyer some time ago, I fell in love with this beautiful hotel, just by seeing its entrance.
-All covered with wild wine, looking lovely and cosy.
-I was very much amazed to read that they have special offers for the night from Sunday to Monday: 50% off all rooms !
+When I was in Speyer some time ago, I fell in love with this beautiful hotel when I saw this beautiful entrance.
+All is covered with wild wine, looking lovely and cosy.
+I was so amazed to read that they have special offers for the nights from Sundays to Mondays: 50% off all rooms !
 It was only logical that I timed our recent visit in Speyer so that we could stay in this marvellous hotel for half the price.
-As we stayed here the day of beatification, it was impossible to drive to the hotel during daytime, but I already have told them about our late check-in (9 pm).

 The staff is very helpful, very efficient.
-You can arrange all via phone or email, including paying with your credit card.
-The hotel itself is a gem, just look at the pictures !
-As we were out in the town during the day, and in a restaurant nearby for dinner, we could not take advantage of the nice seating in the courtyard (haha, we would have gotten wet anyhow), but it must be a pleasure sit here and forget the world in spring, summer and autumn.
+You can arrange everything via phone or email, including paying with your credit card.
+The hotel itself is a gem, just look at the photos!
+We were out in the town during the day, had dinner in a restaurant nearby, so we could not take advantage of the nice seating in the courtyard, but it must be a pleasure sit here and forget the world in spring, summer and autumn.

-The rooms are spacious, mine (single room) had a big size bed (see pic).
-TV and mini-bar is in the room as well.
-Bathroom is spacious as well, and has all you need (including hair dryer).
+The rooms are spacious, mine (a single room) had a large bed, TV and mini-bar.
+The bathroom is spacious as well, and has all you need (including hair dryer).

-The price includes buffet style breakfast, and it was very much difficult to decide what to eat.
-You have the choice of different kind of cereals, eggs (your style), marmelade, Nutella (the nut spread), butter and margerine, a big selection of cheese and cold cuts, a variety of fresh fruits, yoghurts and all kind of bread (including crispy rolls, ahh yamm…).
+The price includes buffet style breakfast, and it was so difficult to decide what to eat.
+You have the choice of different kind of cereals, eggs (your style), marmalade, Nutella (the nut spread), butter and margarine, a large variety of cheese and cold cuts, a variety of fresh fruits, yoghurts and all kind of bread (including freshly made bread rolls).
 They serve coffee, orange juice, tomato juice and multivitamin juice as well.
 And you can select your tea among 20 different tastes (green, black and herb tea).

-Yes, it was a very wonderful experience, and I am already planning my next stay here (as a Christmas gift for my parents, to invite them here for asparagus season next year).
+Yes, it was a very wonderful experience, and I am already planning my next stay here (as a Christmas gift for my parents, to invite them here for the next asparagus season).

-One remark though (Joan will write it anyhow, haha :-) ).
-The hotel is very close to the Cathedral.
-The Cathedral has very beautiful carillons (yes, although I never paid attention to carillons).
-But… they ring every 15 minutes.
-I am used to background noise (as I live close to Frankfurt Airport), but if you are not used to noise, bring earplugs to make your stay here very much enjoyable :-).
+One remark though: The hotel is very close to the Cathedral.
+The Cathedral has very beautiful carillons.
+And… they ring every 15 minutes.
+I am used to background noise (I still live close to Frankfurt Airport), but if you are not used to noise, bring earplugs to make your stay here enjoyable :-).

 In October 2006 I paid 49 Euro for a single room at the special Sunday rate.
-Normal price would be 92 Euro.
-Doubles at the Sunday rate are 56 Euro, normal price 112 Euro.
+Regular price would have been 92 Euro.
+Doubles at the Sunday rate were 56 Euro, regular price 112 Euro.

-They also offer all different kind of special arrangements, like Christmas and New Year specials, honeymoon specials, brewery specials (haha, I know who would love that), winter specials, Easter specials, and so on.
+They also offer all different kind of special arrangements, like Christmas and New Year specials, honeymoon specials, brewery specials, winter specials, Easter specials, etc.

 Location of Domhof Hotel, Speyer, on Google Maps

-© Ingrid D., June 2009 (So please do not copy my text or photos without my permission.), update March 2011: location on Google Maps added.
+© Ingrid D., June 2009 (So please do not copy my text or photos without my permission.), update April: wording and website update.